Planning and new routines

 Senses improveWhen you quit smoking, your senses improve too.
 You may notice food tastes and smells better, and you may be tempted to eat more.

-Be sure you are not using food to substitute for cigarettes.
-Avoid alcohol, as it lowers your defenses against smoking and may increase your likelihood of overeating and making unhealthy food choices.
+Avoid alcohol.
+When you first quit, alcohol can lower your defenses against smoking or vaping and may increase your likelihood of overeating and making unhealthy food choices.

-Talk to your doctor about medications such as bupropion or the nicotine patch, gum or lozenge to help you quit, as some have been shown to delay or limit weight gain after quitting.
+Talk to your doctor about medications like bupropion or the nicotine patch, gum, or lozenge to help you quit.
+These medications may delay or limit weight gain after quitting.